An Introduction to Generators and Transformers

 Application of transformer

-A generator is defined as a machine which, with the help of magnetic-induction, changes the mechanical-energy into electrical-energy, which is possible due to the revolution of coils in a magnetic field, i.e. a generator consisting exterior fields also maybe because of the revolution of two electromagnets around a fixed coil, i.e. a generator consisting internal fields.
+A generator is defined as a machine that, with the help of magnetic induction, changes the mechanical energy into electrical energy.This is possible due to the revolution of coils in a magnetic field, i.e., a generator consisting of exterior fields also maybe because of the revolution of two electromagnets around a fixed coil, i.e. a generator consisting of internal fields.

 The position of the armature keeps changing at different time gaps.
 At the stage when the magnetic field lines are positioned perpendicular to the coil, the coil is then rotated in the magnetic field to increase the induced e.m.f produced.
 It occurs in this position as the number of intercepting-magnetic field lines are maximum here.

 Types of Generators: